Glaucus marginatus

 Glaucus marginatus is a species of small, floating, blue sea slug; a pelagic (open-ocean) aeolid nudibranch; a marine opisthobranch gastropod mollusc in the family Glaucidae.
 This species is closely related to Glaucus atlanticus, and is part of a species complex (Informal clade Marginatus) along with Glaucus bennettae, Glaucus thompsoni, and Glaucus mcfarlanei.
 Like Glaucus atlanticus, it is commonly known as a blue dragon.

 Description

 This nudibranch is dark blue, and in many ways it resembles a smaller version of Glaucus atlanticus.
-However, in this species the cerata are arranged in a single row in each arch.
+However, in this species the cerata are inserted in multiple series presenting an irregular arrangement (compared to single series in G. atlanticus).
+The first two groups of cerata are pedunculate with a long stalk.
+The last two groups are sessile and partially fused.